604 Curriculum Development

 1. Instructional goals and objectives,

-2. Instructional materials selection policy statement, and
+2. Instructional and library materials selection policy statement, and

-3. Procedure for reconsideration of instructional materials.
+3. Procedure for reconsideration of instructional and library materials.

 If you are still concerned after you review this material, please complete the Reconsideration Request Form and return it to me.
 You may be assured of prompt attention to your request.
 If I have not heard from you within one week, we will assume you no longer wish to file a formal complaint.